Historic information about milk recording

 At the International Congress on Agriculture held in Paris in 1923, the following motion was passed:

-“As regards Milk/Butter Recording of dairy cows, there is a case for standardizing recording procedures among the countries of Europe.
+“As regards Milk/Butter Recording of dairy cows, there is a case for standardising recording procedures among the countries of Europe.
 In particular, it should be recommended that milk and butter records be expressed in the same form.”

 But Milk Recording advanced, and a first assessment of the situation worldwide, published by the International Institute of Agriculture in 1924 under the title “Dairy Cow Recording in Different Countries”, listed twenty countries practicing Milk Recording, with a combined total of 1.8 million cows tested.